elhartman/indbx/README.md

 # indbx
-create array of elements with dynamic HTML ID
+create array of elements with a single dynamic HTML id

 activate with the following structure
 ### bx0y0w0h0